-We also confirm that, in our opinion, the consolidated financial statements include, in all material respects, the applicable requirements of the UAE Commercial Companies Law of 1984 (as amended) and the articles of association of the Bank; proper books of account have been kept by the Bank; and the contents of the Board of Directors' report relating to these consolidated financial statements are consistent with the books of account.
+We also confirm that, in our opinion, the consolidated financial statements include, in all material respects, the applicable requirements of the UAE Commercial Companies Law of 1984 (as amended), Union Law no.10 of 1980 and the articles of association of the Bank; proper books of account have been kept by the Bank; and the contents of the Board of Directors' report relating to these consolidated financial statements are consistent with the books of account.
 We further report that we have obtained all the information and explanations which we required for the purpose of our audit and, to the best of our knowledge and belief, no violations of the UAE Commercial Companies Law of 1984 (as amended) or of the articles of association of the Bank have occurred during the year which would have had a material effect on the business of the Group or on its financial position.

-Ernst + Young
+Ernst & Young Signed by

+Raed Ahmad Partner

-Signed by Mohammad Mobin Khan Partner Ernst & Young Registration No. 532
+Ernst & Young Registration No. 811